eGain/egain-android-messaging/eG-sample-messaging/readme.md

 | botGreeting	| Boolean	| An initial greeting from the bot |

 ### Branding
 The UI of the SDK can be customized to configure the colors, text, and text sizes that are preferred.
-Use our provided `branding.xml` file to see what can be changed and how to implement those changes.
+Use the provided `branding.xml` file to see what can be changed and how to implement those changes.

-1. Download the branding.xml file from our repository.
+1. Download the branding.xml file from the repository.
 2. Add this file to your project's resource directory.
 3. In this file, use the provided styles to change each view to the desired values.
-4. In order to choose between the different themes, use the `brandingUtil.setTheme()` method.
+4. To choose between the different themes, use the `brandingUtil.setTheme()` method.
 Use 0 to keep the default UI and 1 to change to the customized UI.

 **brandingUtil.setTheme(int theme)**
 |Name|Type|Description|